rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

 - item drops from enemies for power ups or amor/equipment
 - enemy can drop boom
 - add a supper enemy(mave faster)
+- player must move toward a goal; enemy generation is centered around the goal. (think capture the flag)

 ## Teams